Wines of Crete

 A millennial tradition

 Archaeological findings have proven that ever since Minoan times, Crete never ceased to produce wine.
-The history of wine on the island has very deep roots, archaeologist discovered traces of the Minoan flourishing economy and their staple products were olive oil, cereals and wine.
+The history of wine on the island has very deep roots, archaeologists discovered traces of the Minoan flourishing economy and their staple products were olive oil, cereals, and wine.

 Wine remains a family business, it’s always been so.
-Not long ago most wine came from domestic vinification, a widespread tradition mainly for private consumption.
+Not long ago most wines came from domestic vinification, a widespread tradition mainly for private consumption.

 A real evolution of local wines was the result of quality improvements.
 But tradition is not enough.

-Minas Tsoulfas, who helps Nikos in the management of the domaine, tells us that a renewed use of traditional varieties has put local wine in its deserved place within the international market.
+Minas Tsoulfas, who helps Nikos in the management of the Domaine, tells us that a renewed use of traditional varieties has put local wine in its deserved place on the international market.

 Certain Cretan wines were already quite famous, as Malvasia.
 Even today, traditional Cretan wines, like Marouvas or the sweet wine from Muscat of Spina, are still popular.